martinsokoh72-dot/embedded_systems_project/README.md

 Overview

 This project implements a PC fan controller using the STM32L432KC microcontroller.
-Technical project report is located in directory: embedded_project/Technical report
+A technical project report is located in directory: embedded_project/Technical report

 In addition, a video of this project testing / debugging can be viewed via the Youtube link : https://youtu.be/_kl5gjgZ4ug